antoniogmartin/antoniogmartin.github.io/index.md

 Maybe it could sound strange.
-What I am trying to do is to earn the skills necessary to understand the data pipeline almost completly.Probably, I would focus in some parts but I find extremly exciting the process.
+What I am trying to do is to earn the skills necessary to understand the data pipeline almost completly.
+Probably, I would focus in some parts but I find extremly exciting the process.
 Consequently, This implies make my own career path.

 ## Education